brentp/vcfanno/docs/performance_tips.md

 ------------

-The parallel chrom-sweep algorithm has a gap size parameter that determines when a chunk of the query is sent to be annotated.
+The parallel chrom-sweep algorithm has a gap size parameter that determines when a chunk of records from the the query file is sent to be annotated.
 If a gap of a certain size is encountered, a new chunk is sent off.
 Given a (number of) dense annotation file(s), it might be good to reduce the gap size so that `vcfanno` will need to parse fewer unneeded records.
 However, given sparse annotation